nansencenter/django-geo-spaas-processing-auxiliary/README.md

-# django-geo-spaas-processing-auxiliary
+# Auxiliary files for GeoSPaaS processing

-Auxiliary files for GeoSPaaS processing
+The files are contained in the releases.